Frequently Asked Questions are categorized alphabetically and listed here.

 An attorney has been appointed to a death penalty resentencing pursuant to the Hurst line of cases.
 What is the applicable flat fee?

 Does JAC pay for attorney fees, costs, or related expenses for private court-appointed attorneys in post conviction capital collateral cases?

-If I was appointed to a capital collateral case prior to July 1, 2013, do I need to sign a contract with JAC?
+If the attorney was appointed to a capital collateral case prior to July 1, 2013, does the attorney need to sign a contract with JAC?

 What documents must be submitted to JAC in order to open a capital collateral case for payment purposes?

 Will JAC issue payment for billings for capital collateral services rendered prior to July 1, 2013?

 Can another attorney work on a case to which an attorney has been appointed?

 An attorney has been appointed to represent a witness in a criminal proceeding.
 How does the attorney bill?